 Now that you understand how to measure lawn mower blades properly and the various types of center holes you may find, let's take a look at the different types of lawn mower blades and when you may want to consider each type.

 We should mention you may see "standard blade" in the description of some lawn mower blades.
-This is basically the middle ground between high lift and low lift lawn mower blades.
+This is basically the middle ground between high-lift and low-lift lawn mower blades.
 It is pretty suitable for any type of cutting.
+Also referred to as 'medium-lift.'

 When to use high lift lawn mower blades: